stephengold/Minie/README.md

 #### Customizing what is rendered

-By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box nor its swept sphere.
+By default, debug visualization renders the **shape** of every `PhysicsCollisionObject`, but not its bounding box, gravity vector, swept sphere, or velocity vector.
 To override these defaults, set filters to identify for which collision objects each feature should be rendered:

         BulletDebugAppState.DebugAppStateFilter all = new FilterAll(true);
         BulletDebugAppState.DebugAppStateFilter none = new FilterAll(false);
         bas.setDebugBoundingBoxFilter(all);     // all bounding boxes
+        bas.setDebugGravityVectorFilter(none);  // no gravity vectors
         bas.setDebugFilter(none);               // no collision shapes
         bas.setDebugSweptSphereFilter(all);     // all swept spheres
+        bas.setDebugVelocityVectorFilter(none); // no velocity vectors

 By default, debug visualization doesn't render the centers nor the local axes of collision objects.